-Pre-Season: All Players under contract with an NFL Club will be tested once during the period beginning April 20 and continuing through August 9.
+Pre-Season (Other Substances of Abuse): All Players under contract with an NFL Club will be tested once for substances on the NFL Drug Panel (excluding THC) during the period beginning April 20 and continuing through August 9.
 Pre-Season Testing may be done on a team-wide basis or by position groups at the discretion of the Medical Advisor but not on an individual-by-individual basis.
 However, a Player who is excused by the Medical Advisor from the scheduled team-wide or position's group test may be tested individually but only if such test takes place before the first regular-season game absent a showing of extenuating circumstances.
 A Player who is signed or otherwise acquired after the date of the Pre-Season Test that would have applied to him may be given his Pre-Season Test individually if such test has not already been given.

 Intervention Program: All Players in the Intervention Program will be required to provide a specimen when determined by the Medical Advisor.
-For Players in Stage One, the Medical Director will determine the frequency of testing for each Player; for Players in Stages Two and Three, the Medical Advisor will determine the frequency of testing subject to the terms of the Policy.
+For Players in Stage One, the Medical Director will determine the frequency of testing for each Player; for Players in Stage Two, the Medical Advisor will determine the frequency of testing subject to the terms of the Policy.